showmik/blog/content/posts/browse-web-faster/index.en.md

 #### 2. Experimental QUIC protocol

 QUIC is Google's new transfer protocol.
 This protocol is designed to make the web faster and more efficient.
 QUIC Protocol works very well even on low internet speed, so turn on these flags to increase your overall internet speed.

+## Conclusion

+Doing these few things will make your browsing experience much faster and safer than before.